 After a successful failover, there are a few things to keep in mind:

 - The URL for the database will have changed, and your app will automatically restart with the new credentials.

 - The new database’s cache will be cold, so your application’s performance may be degraded for a short period of time.
 This will fix itself through normal usage.

 - A new standby is automatically created, and HA procedures cannot be performed until it becomes available and meets our failover conditions.

 If there are standard followers of your primary database, they will be destroyed and recreated when the failover event happens.

 You can check the status of HA for your database by running

 heroku pg:info.
 In normal situations it will show

 HA Status: Available.
 After unfollowing or after a failover event, it will show

-HA Status: Temporarily Unavailable while rebuilding the standby.
+HA Status: Temporarily Unavailable while the standby is being rebuilt.
 It can also show ‘Temporarily Unavailable’ when the standby is more than 10 segments behind, as failover will not be attempted at that time.